-[NOTE: This is not the only community in Illinois named Lincoln.
-For links to other places called Lincoln, IL, see the Duplicate Names box at right.]
+[NOTE: This is not the only community in Pennsylvania named Lincoln.
+For links to other places called Lincoln, PA, see the Duplicate Names box at right.]

-Sections below provide additional information and links about Lincoln demographics, travel and tourism, nearby airports, cemeteries, the Logan County economy, education, environment, genealogy, government, historic sites, libraries, maps, museums, newspapers and other media, nonprofit groups, real estate, recreation, religion, transportation, and weather in the 62656 ZIP code.
+Sections below provide additional information and links about Lincoln demographics, travel and tourism, nearby airports, cemeteries, the Allegheny County economy, education, environment, genealogy, government, historic sites, Pittsburgh area jobs, libraries, maps, museums, newspapers and other media, nonprofit groups, real estate, recreation, religion, transportation, and weather in the 15133 ZIP code.

 Post a query on a message board: